How to Strategically Organize Content for Lead Generation

-Lead generation is the process of getting a prospect to take interest in your products or services.
+Lead generation is the process of getting a prospect to take an interest in your products or services.

 Generating leads can come in many forms, from an organic blog post to paid social advertising – check out this top ten list to learn more.
 After you get the leads, you can nurture them through the pipeline in a variety of ways.

 Nurturing a lead makes all the difference.
-It’s what separates them as just a contact in your CRM to a loyal customer who advocates for you.
+It’s what separates them from just a contact in your CRM to a loyal customer who advocates for you.
 Lead nurturing takes a lot of planning, but it’s worth it if you use content to attract the right people to your business.

-How to Generate + Educate Leads within the Content Funnel
+How to Generate and Educate Leads

 With so much information available digitally, B2B buyers prefer to educate themselves on products and services before ever speaking to a salesperson.
 That means your content matters, and you can provide the answers that your prospects need as an expert in your industry.